Venetian rowing in a nutshell

 Attend an event, participate in the celebration of Venetian rowing

 The Regata Storica is the main “Voga alla Veneta” , or Venetian Rowing, event of the year.
 Today it is internationally known for its spectacular historical parade of XVI century boats and rowers in period costumes.

-Besides the evergreen beauty of the boats and the costumes, the Regata Storica is locally much appreciated for its rowing boats races that will see the athletes battleing all through the Grand Canal, in an extraordinary context of beauty, history and loud cheering.
+Besides the evergreen beauty of the boats and the costumes, the Regata Storica is locally much appreciated for its rowing boat races that will see the athletes battling all through the Grand Canal, in an extraordinary context of beauty, history and loud cheering.